albertintech/apai/docs/judiciary/fjbaa/emergent-benefits-of-principled-design.md

 ### Published February 2026

-Based on Rev 2.2 of the Federal Judicial Balance and Accountability Act (FJBAA), hereafter "the Act"
+Based on Rev 2.2 of the Federal Judicial Balance and Accountability Act

 ---